Shark Tale: Plot

-Sykes becomes Oscar's manager and forgives his debt, and Oscar moves to the "top of the reef" to live in luxury.
-At the same time, Lino has everyone search for Lenny and the "Sharkslayer".
-Oscar encounters Lenny who, aware of Oscar's lie, begs Oscar to let him stay at his place to avoid returning to his father.
-Angie soon finds out about Oscar's lie and threatens to tell everyone, but he and Lenny convince her to be quiet.
-The next day, Oscar and Lenny stage a battle involving Oscar "fighting" off Lenny, thus cementing Oscar's popularity and making the sharks believe that Lenny has been killed too, infuriating Lino.
+Returning to the reef, Oscar takes credit for killing Frankie and rises in fame as the "Sharkslayer".
+He moves to a luxury apartment at the "top of the reef", while Sykes becomes his manager and forgives his debt.
+Meanwhile, Don Lino has everyone search for Lenny and the Sharkslayer.
+Oscar encounters Lenny who, aware of Oscar's lie, begs Oscar to let him hide at his place to avoid returning to his father.
+Angie soon finds out about Oscar's lie and threatens to tell everyone, but he and Lenny convince her to keep it a secret.
+Oscar and Lenny stage a fight involving Oscar "fighting" off Lenny, thus cementing Oscar's notoriety and tricking the sharks into thinking that Lenny has been killed too, infuriating Don Lino.
 Lola kisses Oscar on camera, making Angie jealous.
-That night, as Lenny disguises himself for his new life as a dolphin, Oscar and Angie get into a heated argument, where she reveals that she had feelings for Oscar even before he became the "Sharkslayer".
-Oscar reflects on his selfishness and dumps Lola, who beats him up in anger.
+That night, as Lenny disguises himself as a dolphin, Oscar and Angie get into a heated argument, where she admits that she had romantic feelings for Oscar even before he became the Sharkslayer.
+A remorseful Oscar sadly reflects on his selfishness and dumps Lola, who beats him up in anger as payback.

-Oscar buys some gifts for Angie, only to discover that Lino has kidnapped her to stage a meeting, which Lola is also attending in revenge for being dumped.
-Lino threatens to eat Angie if Oscar does not surrender, but Lenny "eats" Angie to save her.
-He soon regurgitates her, and Lino realizes the "dolphin" is Lenny.
-Enraged, Lino chases Oscar through the reef.
-Oscar flees to the Whale Wash, accidentally trapping Lenny in the machinery before also trapping Lino.
-Everyone cheers for Oscar, but he finally confesses the truth behind Frankie's death while urging Lino to respect Lenny's lifestyle.
-Lino reconciles with Lenny and accepts him, and states that he and his gang bear the city no ill will.
-Oscar forsakes all the wealth he has acquired, becomes co-owner of the Whale Wash (which is now frequented by the gang members), and begins a romantic relationship with Angie.
+Oscar visits the Whale Wash with gifts for Angie, only to discover that Don Lino has kidnapped her with Lola's help as revenge for being dumped.
+Don Lino threatens to eat Angie if Oscar does not give up his act and surrender, but Lenny "eats" Angie to save her.
+He soon regurgitates her, inadvertently exposing his true shark self to Don Lino.
+Believing that he turned his son against him, an enraged Don Lino chases Oscar through the reef.
+Oscar flees to the Whale Wash, accidentally trapping Lenny in the machinery before also trapping Don Lino.
+Everyone cheers for Oscar, but he finally confesses the truth behind Frankie's death while urging Don Lino to respect Lenny's lifestyle and not commit the same mistakes he made.
+A regretful Don Lino reconciles with Lenny and accepts him for who he is.
+Oscar forsakes all the wealth he has acquired; becomes co-owner of the Whale Wash, now frequented by the gang members; and reconciles with Angie, beginning a romantic relationship with her and living happily in the reef.
+Lola arrives at the penthouse to apologize to Oscar for her antagonism, only to encounter his deranged hermit crab friend Crazy Joe instead.